AdobeDocs/experience-manager-screens.en/help/user-guide/tagging.md

 ## Manage tags assignments {#manage-tags-assignments}

 Use created tags on Displays & Players.

+>[!NOTE]
+>
-You can tag one with at max 30 tags.
+> A display or a player can have at max 100 tags.
+> At most, 30 items can be tagged in one go.

 ![manage tags assigments](assets/tagging/assign-tags-to-players.gif).